Triskelia2/Python-Professionnal-Exercice-for-Interviews---Container-With-Most-Water/README.md

 # Python-Professionnal-Exercice-for-Interviews---Container-With-Most-Water

-#print("launched on Anaconda")
+*print("launched on Anaconda")

-#Conception time and Testing took me 1h222, including understanding the exercice.
+Conception time and Testing took me 1h222, including understanding the exercice.

-#Self-critic :
+Self-critic :
-  # Implementing the "two loop system" solution was the challenging thing i've faced in this exercice.
+Implementing the "two loop system" solution was the challenging thing i've faced in this exercice.
-  # Even thought this method is adapted to this exercice, creating a two loop system isn't ideal in terms of complexity, if i had to deal with more results
+Even thought this method is adapted to this exercice, creating a two loop system isn't ideal in terms of complexity, if i had to deal with more results

 height = [1,8,6,2,5,4,8,3,7]
-class Solution:
+Class Solution:
     def maxArea(self, height: list[int]) -> int:
         gauche=0
         droite=len(height) - 1